 Rookie goalie Pete Peeters finished with 26 saves to win his third consecutive decision, and remained unbeaten (9-0-1) for the season.

-1980 -- Bill Barber scored a pair of goals and Rick MacLeish added another to give the Flyers a 3-0 lead after one period of play, but Vancouver came back with three unanswered goals in the middle stanza in a 3-3 tie with the Canucks at Pacific Coliseum.
+1980 -- Bill Barber scored a pair of goals and Rick MacLeish added another to give the Flyers a 3-0 lead after one period of play, but Vancouver came back with three unanswered goals in the middle stanza in an eventual 3-3 tie with the Canucks at Pacific Coliseum.

-1983 -- Tim Kerr scored twice and assisted on two other goals and Brian Propp posted two goals and three points as the Flyers blasted the Calgary Flames by an 8-5 count at the Saddledome.
+1983 -- Tim Kerr scored twice and assisted on two other goals while Brian Propp added two goals and three points as the Flyers blasted the Calgary Flames by an 8-5 count at the Saddledome.

 Kerr made it a three-goal advantage just over a minute into the third, and Ron Sutter notched a shorthanded tally a little more than two minutes later to put the game away.